Samuel E. Reynolds

 Summary

-Computational mathematician and software developer with expertise in
+Computational mathematician with expertise in scientific computing,

-scientific computing, numerical methods, and optimization.
-Experienced
+numerical methods, and optimization.
+Experienced in building and

-in building and contributing to open-source research software,
+contributing to open-source research software, collaborating on

-scientific software to solve computational problems.
+solve computational problems.

 Skills

-- PDE solvers
+- PDE solvers (NGSolve, PETSc, MFEM, PuncturedFEM)

-- Mesh generation / mesh processing
+- Mesh generation and processing

 - Numerical linear algebra

-- HPC / parallel computing
+- HPC and parallel computing

 - Scientific Python stack (NumPy, SciPy, Matplotlib, Pandas,